BEACONS WAY ULTRA 100 MILES

 Runners can rest at the finish venue while awaiting coach transport.

 Please plan ahead & book early to avoid disappointment.
 Option available during the Sign Up procedure.
+Please note 2023 seats were at capacity 7 weeks prior to the race.

 Beacons Way Ultra-Marathon Admission Waiver